pass-lin/CMCTS/README.md

 ## Project Overview

-This project implements the C-MCTS algorithm proposed in the paper [“Leveraging Constrained Monte Carlo Tree Search to Generate Reliable Long Chain-of-Thought for Mathematical Reasoning”](https://arxiv.org/abs/2502.11169).
+This project implements the C-MCTS algorithm proposed in the paper [“CMCTS: A Constrained Monte Carlo Tree Search Framework for Mathematical Reasoning in Large Language Model”](https://arxiv.org/abs/2502.11169).
 The project aims to enhance the mathematical reasoning capabilities of large language models, particularly in generating reliable long chains of thought, through constrained Monte Carlo tree search.

 ## Code Structure